 From the sun-baked deserts to the rugged countryside, ghost towns can be discovered in many different places.

 So, let’s take a whirlwind tour like no other and visit ten of the world’s most jaw-dropping, beautiful, and haunting ghost towns.

 Officially recognized as the Bodie State Historic Park, Bodie is arguably one of the US’ most well-known and eeriest ghost towns.

 Occupied up until the 1940s, Bodie is now a decayed snapshot in time.
-You can walk along its overgrown paths and between rickety houses.
+You can walk along its overgrown paths and between rickety houses and abandoned buildings.

 2 – Calico (California, US)

 Whereas Bodie has been left to the hands of Mother Nature, Calico is a former mining town that has been restored and is now a Historical Landmark.

 Atop the ruins of a town that once thrived during the silver rush, many of the old ‘wild west’ style saloons and shops have been restored.

 Calico is a great place to visit for both historical intrigue and plenty of family fun.